Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-10-09-ES-RNAseq_with_reference_dataset1.md

 Got error: `ERROR ~ Empty header columns are not allowed in CSV file`.
 Added `row.names = FALSE` to the export csv function in the R script.
 Re-uploaded to klone.
 Try again!

 Got error: Input validation failed.
 This can't find the fastq files because now that folder only has one sample not all of them..
 But Shelly's last post has a screenshot of the whole set.
+Probably because of 30 day limit on files.
+Shelly redownloaded to this same folder.

 ```
 ERROR ~ ERROR: Validation of 'input' file failed!